-Technological innovations are not the only element of a successful product that companies seek to protect through intellectual property.
-Trademarks seek to protect marketing rights such as logos, slogans and words that are attached to their company or product.
-Although the United States still led the way in terms of the number of international trademark applications in 2016, Germany was a very close second.
+Technological innovations are not the only element of a successful product that companies seek to secure through intellectual property.
+Trademarks protect marketing rights such as logos, slogans and words that are associated with a company or its main products.
+China was, by far, the country with the most international trademark applications in 2021, followed by the United States and the EU.

 This category of industrial design relates to the specific design of a product.
 Industrial design grants are particularly important in industries where products are manufactured on a mass scale and where sales numbers depend on the visual appeal of a product.
 Furnishing, packages and containers, and recording and communication equipment were the industry classes with the most industrial design applications in 2021.

 This text provides general information.
 Statista assumes no